Ka-Repo/SmartGrowing/README.md

 ## Getting started III - Xamarin.Forms

-Open the Visual Studio solution in the folder SmartGrowing/xamarin_app and replace the values in SmartGrowing/xamarin_app/xamarin_app/Helpers with your Azure credentials.
+Open the Visual Studio solution in the folder SmartGrowing/xamarin_app and replace the values in SmartGrowing/xamarin_app/xamarin_app/Helpers/Constants.cs with your Azure information.